Attorneys For False Arrest in New York

 arrest or a false imprisonment, you should speak with one of the New York

-lawyers at Belushin Law Firm to discuss filing a claim for false arrest.
+Belushin Law Firm to discuss filing a claim for false arrest.

 What is a False Arrest?